 Ongoing maintenance of the network is essential to safeguard network reliability and sustainability and to ensure safe working conditions for employees and consumer safety.
 The negative impact of loadshedding on the electrical infrastructure can however never be emphasised enough.
-With its uptake in 2022, the municipality has witnessed a deep incline in cable theft, substation vandalism estimated to over R the 35 mm cables should be replaced with 70 mm cables.
-Ageing infrastructure considered very outdated and even dangerous to operate are, e.g., oil circuit breakers which are estimated to be up to 50 years old and spares are not available.
-Old outdoor switchgear is susceptible to water ingress.
-Underway, is however a customer self-built project with plans of upgrading the existing 2x 95mm Incomer cables at Wolseley Main Switching station to 185mm, increasing the cable capacity to 5MVA.
+With its uptake in 2022, the municipality has witnessed a deep incline in cable theft, substation vandalism estimated to over R 2million and electrical fire damage to the PFC Control panels due to excessive switching as a result of loadshedding.
+The cable network of

-2million and electrical fire damage to the PFC Control panels due to excessive switching as a result of loadshedding.
-The cable network of Ceres is considered sufficient to handle a reasonable capacity increase over the foreseeable short to medium term.
+Ceres is considered sufficient to handle a reasonable capacity increase over the foreseeable short to medium term.